Do you think we could stop using the word “homeschooling, ” or even “unschooling,” and create a better term?

 “School” at it’s Root

-The biggest concern is the root for both homeschooling and unschooling is school.
-This implies that school is the reasonable, proper, and correct institution in which childhood should be directed and lived.
+The biggest concern is the root of both homeschooling and unschooling is school.
+This implies that school is the reasonable, proper, and correct institution in which children should be directed and lived.

 It also insinuates that school is necessary to become an educated, competent member of society.
 So even if you don’t send your children to the institution down the street, you still need to employ similar methods and meet the arbitrary standards to ensure they can function in society.

 School only became the norm for our society about 150 years ago.
 If you would like to know more about the advent of public schooling you can read most anything written by New York City’s 1989 Teacher of the Year, John Taylor Gatto.
 Here’s a brief synopsis which can quickly bring you up to speed.

 To think there was once a time when compulsory school attendance seemed so outrageous that people would actively resist, yet now it has become so accepted that anyone who withdraws is suspect and worthy of oversight.

 As I was driving the kids around one day, this all became so clear to me.
 I was mourning my lack of freedom compared to other moms.
 There was no morning gym time followed by chatting at Starbucks with friends.
 I didn’t have an empty house I could clean without it being simultaneously destroyed.
 I couldn’t even make a phone call without being interrupted.
 Why did I do this?

 Living without an Institution

 So many adults view their years in school as “doing their time, ” and they aren’t going to now give up the freedom they have finally acquired to “school” their children.
 But are they free?
 The school still dictates so much of their lives.